CLEP / Principles of Marketing

 Explanation: Because your customers will tend to be from the local area, the best place to position your advertising would be in the busiest area you can find.
 Advertising along the nearby highway outside of town would really be a waste of advertising dollars!

-Correct Answer: A. Branding
+Correct Answer: B. Branding

 Explanation: Branding is about creating a way for consumers to recognize a new product instantly by just looking at a picture or logo, or hearing a jazzy, unforgettable original tune or tag line.
 We've all heard that duck say it: “AFLAC!” and most of us know exactly what product he is quacking about :)

-Correct Answer: C. E-commerce
+Correct Answer: D. E-commerce

 Explanation: As e-commerce continues to grow and evolve, there will be even more opportunities for businesses to find cost effective ways to market their businesses.
 Think about it: when was the last time you purchased a product because of a print ad?
 Odds are, if you are young enough, the answer is never :)